fenixburnaby/UT-ReactJS/lessonPlan.md

     * Once we update the store our application will receive the new data and update as per React
   * https://camo.githubusercontent.com/af8803571294fe373a54d039be8f9709f15a2ad4/687474703a2f2f6d616b6569746f70656e2e636f6d2f7374617469632f696d616765732f72656475785f666c6f7763686172742e706e67
   * Live code the example in 11 explaining that this is only for demonstration of the flow within Redux, it will not be the final way of coding it

+## 12-React-Redux
+  * Repetition 1: Walk through application with monitors closed
+    * Redux has a bit of setup to get our app prepared
+    * app.js - We will be wrapping our application in a Provider component that has the store attached to it.
+This will allow any component to connect to our redux store and also dispatch actions
+    * store.js - As per our last example we need to create a store and pass it our reducer.
+In this example we are also passing in middleware to improve some functionality later on, as well as including a logger to help us with development
+    * reducers/index.js - We are going to separate out different parts of our applications state and combine them here.
+Each separate reducer will contain the state they affect and the immutable logic behind them
+    * Welcome.js - To get store data into our components we will use a class decorator for connect.
+This will wrap our component and pass in the values we declare as props.
+We will need to add class decorators to our webpack config as well.
+To update our store we will dispatch actions like before.
+    * actions/countActions.js - We import these action functions to be reused across our entire application.
+  * Repetition 2:
+    * 'Everyone Please Open your computers and walk a partner through the code we just discussed'
+  * Repetition 3
+  * Instructions:
+    * Create an input field whos value is stored in our store as you type
+    * When you click the increment or decrement button it use the value of the input field to increment or decrement the count
+    * BONUS: Create a input field and button to update the user